dybdeskarphet/niri-companion/README.md

 ### `niri-ipcext`

 > [!WARNING]
 > `niri-ipcext` does not use a proper KDL parser/writer.
-Instead, it relies on a custom workaround described above, which can be brittle in some cases.
+Instead, it relies on a custom workaround described below, which can be brittle in some cases.

 Edits `config.kdl` by replacing `old_text` with `new_text`.
 To revert the changes, run `niri-genconfig generate`.